 Scotland has so many lovely areas to explore and I’m lucky to call it home.
-With shielding now paused I’ve taken advantage of the good weather and enjoyed a couple of nice drives to places like Carron Valley Reservoir.
-Our most recent outing was to Linlithgow Loch, a wheelchair accessible walk in West Lothian, Scotland.
+There’s nothing I enjoy more than visiting my favourite nature spots and discovering new locations.
+One of my top picks is Linlithgow Loch, a wheelchair accessible walk in West Lothian, Scotland.

 Linlithgow Palace and Loch

-Linlithgow gives me all the feels of my childhood when my parents would take my sisters and me a ‘run in the car’ on a summers night.
-We would feed the ducks, play in the park, walk up to Linlithgow Palace before getting chips and a ‘99’ ice cream cone.
+Linlithgow reminds me of my childhood when my parents would take my sisters and me for a ‘run in the car’ on a summer’s night.
+We would feed the ducks, play in the park, and walk up to Linlithgow Palace before getting chips and a ‘99’ ice cream cone.

 Ah, those were the days.
-But even now as an adult, I still enjoy a visit to Linlithgow Loch.
+But even now as an adult, I still enjoy visiting Linlithgow Loch.
 Nowadays I take my nephew and hope to carry on those childhood memories with him.
 He loves it too.

 Linlithgow is a small town in West Lothian, Scotland with so much history.
-Most known for the Palace and birthplace of Mary Queen of Scots, who became queen at six days old after her father King James V of Scotland died.
+Most known for the Palace and the birthplace of Mary Queen of Scots, who became queen at six days old after her father, King James V of Scotland died.

 A Wheelchair Accessible Walk Around Linlithgow Loch

-We started off by turning left as I was keen to explore and see how far we could make it around the Loch before encountering any access issues.
+We started by turning left, as I was keen to explore and see how far we could make it around the loch before encountering any access issues.

 For the most part, the pathways are grand.
-A mix of tarmac and hard compacted fine gravel which would be ideal in both wet or dry conditions.
+A mix of tarmac and hard-compacted fine gravel, which would be ideal in both wet and dry conditions.

-There are paths up to the Palace but we continued walking on the lower section beside the water.
-We were able to look up to the Palace the entire time.
-We then followed the sloped paths down to the Loch level.
+There are paths up to the Palace, but we continued walking on the lower section beside the water.
+We were able to look up at the Palace the entire time.
+We then followed the sloped paths down to the loch level.

 Final Thoughts

-A walk around Linlithgow Palace and Loch make for a lovely day or evening.
+A walk around Linlithgow Palace and Loch makes for a lovely day or evening.
 I particularly enjoy it when the weather is a little warmer.
-Linlithgow is an ancient town and many of the shops that line the streets are on a smaller scale, so wheelchair access may be a little tricky at times.
+Linlithgow is an ancient town, and many of the shops that line the streets are on a smaller scale, so wheelchair access may be a little tricky at times.

 Have you been to Linlithgow Loch?
 Do you have a favourite wheelchair accessible walk?